top of page

 HAVE FOREIGN PARTICIPANTS ATTENDED IN THE PAST?

 Yes.
-Thus far we have had participants attend from the U.K. , New Zealand, and Australia in addition to the U.S.
+Thus far we have had participants attend from4 English speaking nations around the globe.

 I WANT TO RECEIVE PROFESSIONAL CREDIT FOR MY ATTENDANCE AT BSLN.
 CAN YOU PROVIDE CONTINUING EDUCATION DOCUMENTATION?